 - Payment Processing Fee: 1 mo. = $25.00

 - Rebate: 20 basis pts (.002 x $6,250.00) = $12.50

 - Average Price = $2.53/gal

 Once we calculate the total cost per gallon, we can see how fees offset the rebate, just like they did in our first example with the discount.
-For the rebate to be greater than the monthly fees ($87.00), the customer would need at least 140 basis points or 1.4% from the vendor, which is hard to come by even for the largest fleets.
+For the rebate to be greater than the monthly fees ($87.00), the customer would need at least 140 basis points or 1.4% from the vendor, which is hard to come by even for the largest companies.

 Make an Informed Decision

 When deciding which fuel cards fit your business best, it’s important to closely scrutinize rebates, discounts and fees.
-It’s easy to get stuck comparing rebates and discounts against each other without evaluating the other possible costs of the fuel card program.
+It’s easy to get stuck comparing rebates and discounts against each other without evaluating the other possible costs of the program.
 Pay close attention to the ultimate price per gallon – total invoice amount divided by total gallons – and keep an eye out for hidden fees.